ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the private key corresponding to the public key in the certificate.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If the revocation fails, the server returns an error.
+For example, if the certificate has already been revoked the servers returns an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:alreadyRevoked".

 ~~~~~~~~~~
 HTTP/1.1 200 OK